NoCultist/CharacterControllerPro/README.md

 CharacterControllerPro includes a demo project, with third-person, first-person, top-down, and side-scroller examples.
 It also shows how to implement an animated model with animations and foot IK using CharacterContorllerPro

 ### Documentation and API Reference
 The project includes PDF documentation on how CharacterControllerPro works and how to use it.
-It also includes a complete API reference for learning aboout what all the variables and functions are for.
+It also includes a complete API reference for learning about what all the variables and functions are for.

 ## How to install
 1. Download the repository ZIP file